Johannine Comma: Isidore of Seville

 In the early 7th century, the Testimonia Divinae Scripturae et Patrum is often attributed to Isidore of Seville:

 De Distinctions personarum, Patris et Filii et Spiritus Sancti.

 In Epistola Joannis.
 Quoniam tres sunt qui testimonium dant in terra Spiritus, aqua, et sanguis; et tres unum sunt in Christo Jesu; et tres sunt qui testimonium dicunt in coelo, Pater, Verbum, et Spiritus, et tres unum sunt.

-Arthur-Marie Le Hir asserts that evidences like Isidore and the Ambrose Ansbert Commentary on Revelation show early circulation of the Vulgate with the verse and thus also should be considered in the issues of Jerome's original Vulgate text and the authenticity of the Vulgate Prologue.
+Arthur-Marie Le Hir asserts that evidences like Isidore and the Autpert Ambrose Commentary on Revelation show early circulation of the Vulgate with the verse and thus also should be considered in the issues of Jerome's original Vulgate text and the authenticity of the Vulgate Prologue.
 Cassiodorus has also been indicated as reflecting the Vulgate text, rather than simply the Vetus Latina.

 Commentary on Revelation

-Ambrose Ansbert refers to the scripture verse in his Revelation commentary:
+Autpert Ambrose refers to the scripture verse in his Revelation commentary:

 Although the expression of faithful witness found therein, refers directly to Jesus Christ alone, – yet it equally characterises the Father, the Son, and the Holy Ghost; according to these words of St. John.
 There are three which bear record in heaven, the Father, the Word, and the Holy Ghost, and these three are one.

-"Ambrose Ansbert, in the middle of the eighth century, wrote a comment upon the Apocalypse, in which this verse is applied, in explaining the 5th verse of the first chapter of the Revelation".
+Autpert Ambrose, "in the middle of the eighth century, wrote a comment upon the Apocalypse, in which this verse is applied, in explaining the 5th verse of the first chapter of the Revelation".

 Medieval use

 Fourth Lateran Council

 In the Middle Ages a Trinitarian doctrinal debate arose around the position of Joachim of Fiore (1135–1202) which was different from the more traditional view of Peter Lombard (c.
 1100–1160).
 When the Fourth Council of the Lateran was held in 1215 at Rome, with hundreds of Bishops attending, the understanding of the heavenly witnesses was a primary point in siding with Lombard, against the writing of Joachim.

 For, he says, Christ's faithful are not one in the sense of a single reality which is common to all.
 They are one only in this sense, that they form one church through the unity of the catholic faith, and finally one kingdom through a union of indissoluble charity.
 Thus we read in the canonical letter of John: For there are three that bear witness in heaven, the Father and the Word and the holy Spirit, and these three are one; and he immediately adds, And the three that bear witness on earth are the spirit, water and blood, and the three are one, according to some manuscripts.

 The Council thus printed the verse in both Latin and Greek, and this may have contributed to later scholarship references in Greek to the verse.
-The reference to "some manuscripts" showed an acknowledgment of textual issues, yet this likely related to "and the three are one" in verse eight, not the heavenly witnesses in verse seven.
+The reference to "some manuscripts" showed an acknowledgment of textual issues, yet this is related to "and the three are one" in verse eight, not the heavenly witnesses in verse seven.
 The manuscript issue for the final phrase in verse eight and the commentary by Thomas Aquinas were an influence upon the text and note of the Complutensian Polyglot.